All Episodes

 One of the things that I fear in the coming years as the government has its insatiable need for more revenue, as income taxes are paid by a smaller percentage of the public, that it's going to be easier politically to keep increasing it because so many people don't pay any income taxes at all or pay a relatively low rate where it isn't something that drives them.

-And that's where I think that this idea is going to get a fair amount of uh good reception.
+And that's where I think that this idea is going to get a fair amount of good reception.

-For the people though who are toward the bottom, or the Teddy Kennedy Paris Hilton types whose income isn't that high but have tremendous assets, they're not going to like this.
+For the people, though, who are toward the bottom or the Teddy Kennedy Paris Hilton types whose income isn't that high but have tremendous assets, they're not going to like this.

 Take Paris Hilton as an example.

-Her income probably isn't huge because so far as I can tell, she doesn't do anything, but her consumption is extremely high.
+Her income probably isn't huge because, so far as I can tell, she doesn't do anything, but her consumption is extremely high.

-She would be a classic case of someone who would maybe that's the way to sell this thing.
+She would be a classic case of someone who would maybe that's the way to sell this thing, create the tax that finally dings Paris Hilton.

 Thanks for the call.